 Soon after Snøhetta started on the design work it became clear that the building would need to be more compact to meet the budget.
 Snøhetta realized that it could use this challenge to its advantage in meeting the environmental requirements.
 By limiting the amount of space that could be heated and cooled, the environmental impact could be reduced.
-Instead of a large outdoor area, Snøhetta designed a large project hall that would not require heating or cooling.
-In doing this, indoor space was added to the program without increasing the energy use and increasing environmental impact.
+In combination with generous outdoor areas, Snøhetta designed a large project hall that would not require heating or cooling.
+In doing this, indoor space was added to the program without increasing the energy use and environmental impact.

-The plaza in front of the building accommodates a large retention tank capable of accommodating up to 90 litres of water per second.
-The tank collects rainwater from the 4 100 m2 of roof surface and and other impermeable surfaces.
+The plaza in front of the building accommodates a large retention pool connected to an underground tank capable of accommodating up to 90 litres of water per second.
+The tank collects rainwater from the 4 100 m2 of roof surface.

 Together, the retention and infiltration system and the wetland areas help manage heavy rainfall and prevent flooding in the area.

 The compact design of the building not only kept the project within budget, but it also brought different parts of the faculty closer together, generating more interaction between students, staff and visitors.
 The project hall is an important element of this social function.
 It has turned the whole ground floor into a public space where people and visitors can meet and engage with the students and their work in a way that would not have been possible in an outdoor space.